Skip to main content

 Checking Account

-Although it is easy to assume that a checking account is really just an account with your cash sitting there, that is not the case.
-Instead, a bank or other financial institution uses your money to make investments, payout other clients, and make loans.
+Although it is easy to assume that a checking account is just an account with your cash sitting there, that is not the case.
+Instead, a bank or other financial institution uses your money to make investments, pay out other clients, and make loans.

 However, whenever you want money from your checking account, you can generally get it, and the value of those dollars will not change.
+Additionally, some checking accounts generate interest for the account holder based on the funds deposited.
 The checking account itself is considered the asset, even though cash is inside of it.

 High-Interest Savings Accounts